If you’re a small to medium business owner, you’ll inevitably come across an energy contract with an electricity or gas tariff.

 When it comes to powering your business, you typically need to use less than 100 megawatt hours (MWh) of electricity per year to be considered a small to medium business.
-If your business uses above that threshold, you generally won’t be able to compare energy plans online.
+If your business uses a higher amount of electricity, you are generally considered a large business and you’ll need to contact a retailer directly to get connected.

-When you sign up for an electricity or gas plan from an energy retailer (also referred to as your energy provider), you automatically enter a contract.
-This contract means that when you move into a property (with an existing connection), you’re responsible for paying the energy bill to the retailer.
+When you sign up for a gas or electricity plan from an energy retailer (also referred to as your energy provider), you’re entering a contract which means you’re responsible for paying the energy bill.

 However, you can break your contract and switch to another retailer (if your state or area has multiple retailer options and competition is allowed).